nus-cs2103/website-base/admin/ip-tasks-fragment.md

 </div>

 1. {% if cs2113 %}**The allocation will be sent via email**, by Monday 2359.{% else %}**Wait for the email notifying you which iPs are allocated for you to evaluate**.
-When the email is sent out, it will also be announced via module announcements.{% endif %}
+When the email is sent out, it will also be announced via course announcements.{% endif %}
 1. **Download the _latest_ JAR file** of the first iP by following the link provided.
    <box type="info" icon=":fas-question:" seamless>